The deeper that sorrow carves into your being, the more joy you can contain. – Kahlil Gibran

 Initially therapy will involve you sharing with me about your loss and the pain you are experiencing.
 We will explore how you are coping (or not), who the person (or thing) you lost is and what they and their loss means to you.
 I will want to know what your support systems are, if any, and how you are engaging with them.

-During this narrative process, we will work on building a toolbox of coping and emotional regulation skills that can support you in your day to day life outside of the therapy office.
-We will identify ways that you can honor your loss in a meaningful way.
-You are transforming from the moment your loss occurred and eventually you will start making meaning out of your loss and finding strength within it to move forward.
 Utilizing evidence based models and integrating your own individualized needs and goals, I will be paying attention for key indicators that you may be ready to start taking steps towards developing a new identity after loss.
 I will check in with you frequently and never make assumptions about what the loss means to you.
 Eventually, you will be ready to identify ways to maintain an enduring connection with your loved one or your previous life, while embarking on your new life.